swiftlang/swift/docs/LibraryEvolution.rst

     the library would still have to treat the enum as opaque and would still have to be able to handle unknown cases in their ``switch`` statements.

-The ``@closed`` attribute takes a version number, just like ``@available``.
+``@closed`` is a `versioned attribute`.
 This is so that clients can deploy against older versions of the library, which may have non-public cases in the enum.
 (In this case the client must manipulate the enum as if the ``@closed`` attribute were absent.)
 All cases that are not versioned become implicitly versioned with this number.

 Even for default "open" enums, adding new cases should not be done lightly.
 Any clients attempting to do an exhaustive switch over all enum cases will likely